EE BIOL C177/C234

 Weclome

-Welcome to EE BIOL C234: Practical Computing for Evolutionary Biologists and Ecologists—or, as I like to say, a crash course in “computational Kung-Fu”.
+Welcome to EE BIOL C177/C234: Practical Computing for Evolutionary Biologists and Ecologists—or, as I like to say, a crash course in “computational Kung-Fu”.

 Course Info

-• The Grind: Yes, there will be weekly assignments (non-graded) and 3 PSETs.
+• The Grind: Yes, there will be weekly assignments (non-graded), 2 PSETs, and 1 final project.
 If you want to build computational muscle, you’re going to have to sweat a bit.

 • What to Bring: Just your laptop and a healthy dose of intellectual curiosity.
 If you have played with R before, great; if not, don’t worry—you’ll pick it up.

-• Course Material: This lecture note will be updated as the course progresses.
+• Course Material: This website.
+This lecture note will be updated as the course progresses.

 This is the inaugural run of this course for me.
 So if I’m losing you, boring you, talking too fast, too slow, whatever – speak up!
 Your feedback is my compass.